 IAIN COOKE is an award winning and EMMY nominated freelance music supervisor for TV & film.
 He supervised Asif Kapadia’s Oscar and BAFTA winning feature documentary AMY about the life and untimely death of Amy Winehouse, Collide starring Anthony Hopkins, Ben Kingsley and Nicholas Hoult, Desert Dancer starring Freida Pinto, Debbie Tucker Green’s Second Coming with Idris Elba for Film4 and Oasis: Supersonic about the Gallagher brother’s rise to fame from unsigned band to their monumental Knebworth gigs.

-His TV credits include BAFTA winning drama The Fades, dark thrillers Good Cop, Luther, What Remains and The Driver, plus Waterloo Road and popular period drama Call the Midwife.
+His TV credits include BAFTA winning drama The Fades, The Night Manager, dark thrillers Good Cop, Doctor Foster, Luther, What Remains, RELLIK and The Driver, plus Waterloo Road and popular period drama Call the Midwife.
 Iain also supervised Sky Atlantic’s first original British drama Hit & Miss starring Chloë Sevigny as a pre-op transexual hitman for which he won both the UK & International 2013 Music&Sound awards for best use of existing music in a TV programme.
 Iain was named as TV Music Supervisor of the Year at both the 2014 & 2016 Music Week Sync Awards and won Best Music Supervision for a Documentary at the 2017 Guild of Music Supervisors awards.